Battle of Fort Smith

-The Battle of Fort Smith was a small battle fought in western Arkansas during the American Civil War.
+The Battle of Fort Smith was fought on July 31, 1864, in Sebastian County, Arkansas, during the American Civil War.

 Background

-In the wake of the failed Union Camden Expedition, areas of Arkansas lay prone to Confederate raids against Union outposts.
-One such raid occurred against a Union camp at Massard Prairie on July 27, 1864.
-Confederate General Richard Gano won a victory there, which encouraged further operations.
+In the wake of the failed Camden Expedition, areas of Arkansas lay prone to cavalry raids against Union outposts.
+One such raid occurred at Massard Prairie on July 27, 1864 where Confederate forces under Brigadier-General Richard M. Gano won a victory, encouraging further engagement.